fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Introduction
-CoTerminalApps contains color-terminal puzzle games that can run on any OS capable of installing both the GNAT GPL Ada compiler and the GnatColl library.
+CoTerminalApps contains color-terminal puzzle games that can run on any OS capable of installing the GNAT GPL Ada compiler.

-There are five apps:  crush, bslid, seven, a2z, sokoban.
+There are 7 apps:  crush, cslid, c7, caz, csok, chio, chio4

 Usable keys for all: